sagedemage/rabbitmqphp/docs/ubuntu_vm_dependencies.md

 2. git
 3. ssh

-Command to install the development dependencies
+The command to run to install the development dependencies
 ```
 sudo apt install vim git ssh
 ```